vkamiansky/omniture-interceptor/README.md

 # omniture-interceptor
-A tool that opens expressen pages in two different test environments and juxtaposes the parameters of Omniture requests coming from the pages with same relative paths, logs the differences, caught requests.

-The tool works like this:
+Omniture Interceptor is a regression testing tool designed for the Expressen statistics functionality.
+It runs a specified set of Expressen pages through a number of test scenarios and tracks the discrepancies between the  Omniture requests as formed by two different environments.

+The tool has been tested to run properly on a Windows 7 machine with Firefox installed and without network access restrictions through firewall or otherwise applied.

+The tool uses Selenium WebDriver to carry out it's automated testing scenarios.

-1) The file called **testpath.txt** is read from the app's folder to get relative paths of the pages under test;
+1) The relative paths of the pages called during the tests are specified in **testpath.txt**.;

 Example file content:

 ```
+tv/nyheter/forlorade-halva-skallen-nar-han-korde-drogpaverkad/
 nyheter/plus-folj-presidentvalet---direkt-pa-expressen/
 nyheter/utmaningarna-for-framtidens-sverigey/
 nyheter/tag-star-stilla-i-skane-efter-olycka-i-hoor/